 Starters are a more sophisticated form of using yeast.

-Before yeast became commercially available for bakeries and household use, yeast starters were the only make to make raised breads.
+Before packaged yeast became commercially available for bakeries and household use, yeast starters were the only way to make raised breads.